 Class Schedules page on the university's Web for specific dates and information regarding early registration, late registration and schedule change.

-terms, enrollment status certification other than for financial aid is
+* For summer terms, enrollment status certification other than for

 enrollment status may affect financial aid should contact the